When it comes to worldbuilding and writing, I think this definition from Wikipedia is actually pretty good …

 2) Use Visuals As Introduction

-As mentioned in my previous point, THE 100 starts with Clarke in her cell in The Ark, which could have been a very dull, very boring visual to open with.
-Instead, the pilot opens with Clarke drawing a forest on the floor of the cell, hinting at what is to come next (The 100 LAND in a forest, on Earth), plus the fact Clarke is a bit of a rebel (ie. she’s not supposed to do this).
-As an added bonus, the picture makes a good visual link between Clarke when she’s departed and her mother Abigail, who ends up in the same cell later on in the pilot.
+As mentioned in my previous point, THE 100 starts with Clarke in her cell in The Ark.
+This could have been a very dull, very boring visual to open with.
+Instead, the pilot opens with Clarke drawing a forest on the floor of the cell, hinting at what is to come next (The 100 LAND in a forest, on Earth).
+This also tells us Clarke is a bit of a rebel (ie. she’s not supposed to do this).
+As an added bonus, it makes a good visual link between Clarke and her mother Abigail, who ends up in the same cell later on in the pilot.

 3) Have us find stuff out WITH the characters

-4) Reveal what characters are like via their worldviews
+4) Reveal what characters are like via their actions & worldviews

 6) Hint at backstory

 It’s important to note there are no extraneous flashbacks in The 100 pilot.
-We never see Clarke’s father or Bellamy and Octavia’s mother getting arrested or floated – we don’t need to.
+We never see Clarke’s father or Bellamy and Octavia’s mother getting arrested or floated.
+Crucially, we don’t need to.
 Instead, we hear about these things, via dialogue.

-The 100’s shuttle is very old and the teens are not even sure it’s going to make it to the ground at one point as they hurtle towards Earth.
-Thinking the vehicle is breaking up as it hits Earth’s atmosphere, Wells, sitting next to Clarke, turns to her and tells her that if they’re going to die, he doesn’t want to die with her hating him: please forgive him?
-She replies that he got her father killed, she DOES hate him and she WON’T forgive him!
+The 100’s shuttle is very old.
+The teens are not even sure it’s going to make it at one point as they hurtle towards Earth.
+Wells, sitting next to Clarke, turns to her and tells her that if they’re going to die, he doesn’t want to die with her hating him … Please forgive him?
+She replies that he got her father killed.
+She DOES hate him and she WON’T forgive him!

-This is a great bit of writing because now we understand that Wells and Clarke have “got previous”, but we’ve got the distraction of the (probable) shuttle crash going on around the characters, plus the believability that yes, if you think you might die, you probably WOULD want to get something off your chest like Wells does.
-In addition, we can also believe that someone like Clarke who values honesty – hence her being on board, even! – would answer like this if she thinks she’s going to die, too.
+This is a great bit of writing because now we understand that Wells and Clarke have “got previous” … BUT we’ve also got the distraction of the (probable) shuttle crash going on around the characters!
+It is also believable that if you think you might die, you probably WOULD want to get something off your chest.
+We can also believe that someone like Clarke who values honesty would answer like this if she thinks she’s going to die, too.

 It’s the same with novels, too.
-When it comes to backstory, a sprinkling here and there, amidst various “distractions” and/or as the result of good characterisation is ALWAYS worth more than a big solid chunk of chewy exposition.
-MORE: 5 Ways To Beat Exposition by Jim Mercurio and How Does Exposition Work?
+When it comes to backstory, go for a sprinkling here and there, amidst various “distractions”.
+Good characterisation is ALWAYS worth more than a big solid chunk of chewy exposition.

 So, when attempting your Science Fiction screenplay or novel:

-– Remember dialogue and dynamics have their place in good characterisation
+- – Don’t forget dialogue and dynamics have their place in good characterisation